History of Nintendo: Nintendo Entertainment System (NES)

-Nintendo decided to release the EVS in North America without the help of Atari.
-The renamed "Nintendo Advanced Video System" (AVS) was first shown to the public at the 1985 Consumer Electronics Show; reception to the AVS was lukewarm, spurred by attendees' negative feelings towards video games after the 1983 crash.
-Soon, the company went back to redesign the console—and its marketing—to make the AVS dissimilar to America's existing game consoles.
-The console was renamed the "Nintendo Entertainment System" (NES), the phrase "entertainment system" intentionally used to avoid sounding like a console.
-The NES' games themselves were referred to by Nintendo's marketing as "game paks" [sic] instead of cartridges, which were inserted into a "control deck" instead of a console.
-To look similar to contemporary entertainment devices such as VCRs and stereo systems, the Famicom's exterior was changed to a gray, boxy shape with a "futuristic aesthetic".
-Nintendo created R.O.B., a robot-shaped peripheral for the NES, to market the console as having another aspect than the games themselves.
+It was renamed the "Nintendo Entertainment System" (NES), the phrase "entertainment system" intentionally used to avoid sounding like a console.
+Its games were referred to by Nintendo as "game paks" [sic] instead of cartridges, and they were inserted into a "control deck" instead of a console.
+To look similar to contemporary entertainment devices such as VCRs and stereo systems, the NES had a gray, boxy design with a "futuristic aesthetic".
+The company created R.O.B., a robot-shaped peripheral for the console, to market it as having another aspect than the games themselves.

 Nintendo recognized that the 1983 crash was partially caused by the large amount of perceived low-quality games from third party developers being sold for American game consoles, so NES cartridges contained the patented "10NES" lockout chip: a chip on the cartridge's circuit board which connects to a corresponding chip within the console, once the cartridge is inserted—the console only plays a game if it detects the presence of the 10NES within its cartridge.
 The 10NES was only available to Nintendo and third party developers who Nintendo officially licensed to publish games for the system; third parties thus had to get the company's approval to make any NES game.
 The 10NES also prevented pirated versions of licensed games from running.
-After the NES found success, Tengen, a subsidiary game developer of Atari, found a way to reverse engineer the chip, and created their own version of it which theoretically allowed them to publish unlicensed NES games; this did not work out for Tengen, as Nintendo won a lawsuit against them for patent infringement.
+After the console found success, an Atari subsidiary developer named Tengen found a way to reverse engineer the chip, and created their own version of it which theoretically let them publish unlicensed games for the NES; this did not ultimately happen, as Nintendo won a lawsuit against them for patent infringement.